Christian Bassogog

-Christian Mougang Bassogog (born 18 October 1995) is a Cameroonian professional footballer who plays for Chinese Super League club Shanghai Shenhua and the Cameroon national team as a winger or forward.
+Christian Mougang Bassogog (born 18 October 1995) is a Cameroonian professional footballer who plays for Saudi Pro League club Al-Okhdood and the Cameroon national team as a right winger or forward.

 Club career

 Rainbow FC

-Bassogog began his career in his native Cameroon at second division side Rainbow FC, graduating from the youth system.
+Bassogog began his career in his native Cameroon at second division side Rainbow, graduating from the youth system.

 Wilmington Hammerheads

 On 29 April 2015, Bassogog joined the United Soccer League club Wilmington Hammerheads, in the United States.
 Christian played 16 games and made two assists for the American club before he moved to the Danish club AaB.
 On 28 August, he signed a four-year contract with his new club.

 AaB

-On 29 September 2015, Bassogog got his debut for his new club AaB in the Danish Cup against the Aarhus-located team Lystrup IF.
+On 29 September 2015, Bassogog made his debut for his new club AaB in the Danish Cup against the Aarhus-located team Lystrup IF.
 He came on the pitch in the second half with a half hour left.

 On 11 February 2016, in the Danish Superliga winter break, Bassogog was chosen to play the forward-position in a friendly match against Sioni Bolnisi from Georgia.
 He scored two goals in the match, and former head coach Lars Søndergaard talked afterwards about, that Bassogog in the future could be used on the forward-position instead of the wing.

-On 29 February 2016, he got his debut in the Danish Superliga against FC Midtjylland.
+On 29 February 2016, he got his debut in the Danish Superliga against Midtjylland.
 He came on the pitch with 10 minutes left.

 Following a string of impressive performances for Cameroon at the 2017 Africa Cup of Nations, AaB sporting director Allan Gaarde commented that Bassogog was the subject of multiple queries regarding potential moves away from AaB in the 2017 January transfer window.